Lucid dreaming is when you’re conscious during a dream. This typically happens during rapid eye movement (REM) sleep, the dream-stage of sleep.

 When used with cognitive behavioral therapy (CBT), IRT with lucid dreaming induction can help increase dream control.

-A small 2017 study in Dreaming examined this effect.
-Thirty-three military veterans with PTSD and recurring nightmares received CBT with IRT or CBT alone.
+A small 2017 study examined this effect by looking at 33 military veterans with PTSD and recurring nightmares.
+Some received CBT with IRT, while others received CBT alone.
 The group that received CBT with IRT experienced higher dream control, which reduced nightmare-induced stress.

 Most scientific research has focused on PTSD and nightmare-induced anxiety.
 But according to anecdotal evidence, lucid dreaming can also ease anxiety caused by other reasons.